ywliu722/CS_Project-Linux_Trinus/README.md

 ## Running

 1. Start the TrinusVR Android client and configure it.
+2. Run LinuxTrinus: `sudo python3 main.py`
-2. Press the start button in the TrinusVR Android client.
+3. Press the start button in the TrinusVR Android client.
-3. Run LinuxTrinus: `python3 main.py`

 ## Reference and source code

 * [ben-romer](https://github.com/ben-romer/LinusTrinus) - Prototype

+## Notes

+* Because I only use mouse, so I put the OpenVR related file in a directory.
+* If the screen resolution is not 1920x1080, then change the right one in frame_generator.py.